TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

   <img src="/imgs/13_Recontruct_Scipion.PNG" alt="Processing Workflow" style="width:60%;">
 </a>

 However, those tomograms don't look particularly contrasty, right?
-To help make it nicer to our human eyes we can denoise them.
+To help make it nicer to our human eyes, we can denoise them.

 ### Generating denoised tomograms

 We will use **[CryoCARE (Content-Aware Image Restoration)](https://github.com/juglab/cryoCARE_pip)** -- a deep learning-based denoising tool for cryo-electron tomography (cryo-ET) that utilizes a U-Net architecture.
 It learns from pairs of noisy tomograms (our ODD and EVN tomos) to then enhance the signal-to-noise ratio.

-To run CryoCARE, you first have to train a model based on your own data, this will give the best results:
+To run CryoCARE, you first have to train a model based on your data, which will give the best results:

 <a href="/imgs/08_cryo1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/08_cryo1.JPG" alt="Processing Workflow" style="width:60%;">